Supurr salutations pawesome furriends

 Dog refuses to respect the fence: he keeps tossing over old bones and a hitting Cat in the head!
 But just as Cat's about to send Dog an angry "valentine" telling him exactly what he can do with his bones, Dog throws a ball over the fence.

 Even though book this is fur much younger readers, ages 3 -5 to be exact, I thought it was the cutest thing effur!

 Now call me an old grump; which until I received all my beautiful valentines cards this morning I was... so I could relate to Cat who's not a fan of the loved up day on February the 14th!

-The books starts with the narrator asking Cat if he has any valentines day plans and Cat replies with a picture of heart with a line through it.
+The books starts with the narrator asking Cat if he has any valentines day plans and Cat replies with a picture of a heart with a line through it.
 The 'script' is really sweet with a lovely message and Cat's pictures just bring it all alive.

 The illustrations are so cute, in fact effurything about this book is adorably cute, so much so that I'm actually having a complete cuteness meltdown MOL, but seriously if mew have children or grandchildren, nieces, nephews or godchildren this little book is so much fun and really brings a smile.